pythonanywhere/help_pages/articles/index.md

 PythonAnywhere), you can
 [buy 1:1 live Python help at Codementor](https://www.codementor.io/python-experts?utm_source=pythonanywhere&utm_medium=text-link&utm_content=forums&utm_campaign=pa-q1).

-We also have a page that lists books and courses [here](/pages/Learning)
+We also have a page that lists books and courses the people have recommended to us [here](/pages/Learning).